bellaichef/nvim_optimisations/README.md

 Installation :

   - Semi-Auto : Download install.sh in your home directory, and run the following command : 'chmod +x install.sh && ./install.sh'

-  It's really not perfecr but it save a little bit of time
+  It's really not perfect but it save a little bit of time

   - Manual installation :